code11/engine/docs/docs/quick-start-tutorial/setup.md

 ## Building a React Engine App

-We are going to build a Todo&trade; MVC app.
+We are going to build a TodoMVC app.
 That's why todo apps exist, to be built in introductory tutorials.
 You can take a look at the [todomvc.com](http://todomvc.com/) to get a feeling of what we are about to implement.